hitallow/hitallow/README.md

 # Hi there 👋

 I am Hítallo William, a graduate in Information Systems from the Federal University of Rio Grande do Norte.
-I am passionate about the field of software development and currently work as a senior software developer at Adaga.
+I am passionate about the field of software development and currently work as a senior software developer at Kanastra.
 With five years of experience in software development, I have had great work opportunities on some complex and exciting projects, working with various technologies and exploring different solutions.

 ## Expertise 🚀